Rajeevkumar69/Google-IT-Automation-with-Python/C2/Using Python to Interact with the Operating System/Managning your Python Files/README.md

 The CSV module in Python can be used to generate CSV files.

 To generate a CSV file, you can use the csv.writer() function to create a writer object.

+CSV files can be cumbersome to work with when there are many columns.

+DictReader and DictWriter can be used to read and write CSV files with named columns.

+DictReader allows you to access data by column name, while DictWriter allows you to generate CSV files from a list of dictionaries.